cjohansen/courier/README.md

 ```

 `spec` is the full map passed to `courier.http/request`. `params` is a map of
-all the cache params - this would be the keys named in
+all the lookup params - this would be the keys named in `:lookup-params`, if
-`:courier.http/cache-params`, if set, or `:courier.http/params` - if neither of
-these are available, `params` will be empty.
+set, or `:params`.
+If neither of these are available, `params` will be empty.

 `lookup` attempts to load a cached response for the request.
 If this function
-returns a non-nil value, it should be a map of `{req, res, path}`, and `put`
+returns a non-nil value, it should be a map of `{req, res}`, and `put` will
-will never be called.
+never be called.

 If the value does not exist in the cache, the request will be made, and if
 successful, `put` will be called with the result.